New Hampshire Divorce Attorney

 If your spouse filed an individual petition for divorce and you were served divorce papers, you will need to complete an appearance form and provide a copy to both your spouse and the court where your spouse filed the petition.
 It is important that you read through the divorce papers carefully and act promptly; if you fail to file an appearance form, the court will assume that you do not wish to have a say in the divorce or any of its proceedings.

 Additionally, if you fail to “answer” your spouse’s divorce petition, your spouse may be granted a divorce by default.
 The answer serves as your response to the divorce papers and provides an opportunity for you to list any disputes you may have with the initial petition.
+For skilled guidance filing divorce in New Hampshire, speak with the alwyers at Douglas, Leonard & Garvey, P.C.

 Elements of a Divorce